eamonnk/TestRepo/docs/HOL-Feature_Flag_for_Web_Applications/README.md

 }
 ```

 **Step 9.** Now that we have the basics set up let's create our first actual feature.
 We want to display a different placeholder and utilize HTML5 validation for updating phone numbers.
-In ManageViewModels.cs we want to add an additional properties on the AddPhoneNumberViewModel class.
+In `\PartsUnlimited\src\PartsUnlimitedWebsite\Models\ManageViewModels.cs` we want to add an additional properties on the AddPhoneNumberViewModel class.
 This will be used on the view to check if the new phone number feature is active.

 ```csharp
     ...